Radiation Oncology

 A commitment to the highest-quality cancer care

-Spectrum is one of Maine’s only radiation oncology practices that is part of the National Comprehensive Cancer Network (NCCN), an alliance of 28 U.S. cancer cancers that have earned NCI designation for the thoroughness of their care.
+Spectrum is one of Maine’s only radiation oncology practices that is part of the National Comprehensive Cancer Network (NCCN), an alliance of 28 U.S. cancer centers that have earned NCI designation for the thoroughness of their care.
 This demonstrates our commitment to complete, effective and compassionate cancer care.

 In addition, our practice sites are accredited by the American College of Radiology (ACR), so you know we’ve met rigorous national standards for quality and safety.